onur-ozkan/nestjs-rate-limiter/README.md

 Note that when passing in options via the decorator, it will combine the options for the module (defined via `RateLimiterModule.register` or the default ones) along with the decorator options.
+While this should be fine for most use cases, if you have defined a global interceptor with a `pointsConsumed` option, that will also apply to all decorated requests.
+So if you need to have a different `pointsConsumed` for decorated requests than what you have defined globally, you must pass it in when writing your decorator.

 Also note that if the `keyPrefix` is already in use, it will not update any options, only reuse the existing rate limiter object when it was last instantiated.
 This should be fine with the decorators,